 Research shows that 91% of global consumers expect companies to do more than make a profit but also operate responsibly to address social and environmental issues.
 In comparison, 84% say they seek out responsible products whenever possible.
 90% would even boycott a company if they learned of irresponsible or deceptive business practices.

 Cutting corners is one way of dealing with the pressure of global competition; however, public scrutiny can be fierce if customers find out about it.
 Like Monsanto (glyphosate), British Petroleum (CEO), United Airlines (broken guitar), and Volkswagen (diesel gate) have discovered.
 Corporate Social Responsibility (CSR) has become a decisive aspect.

 With the rise of the network economy and sharing economy, businesses have started to shift from AS-A-PRODUCT to AS-A-SERVICE business models.
 This will have a deep impact on how companies create and deliver value.
 For instance: Luxury cars are typically designed to break down prematurely to allow a dealer network to make a living off of recurring service intervals.
 However, when this car becomes part of a car-sharing service it has to be available 24/7, motivating the service provider to demand a better product with much fewer service intervals.

 This will lead to a paradigm shift: from optimizing cost (low price/high volume) to optimizing utilization (high price/low volume).

-Let’s have a look at some of the differences between the traditional approach towards Customer Creation and Retention, and Customer Excellence:
+Let’s have a look at some of the differences between the traditional approach toward Customer Creation and Retention and Customer Excellence:

 |CUSTOMER CREATION/RETENTION||CUSTOMER EXCELLENCE|